 The Application tab’s toolbar includes access to the app builder.

 The app builder is a visual representation of a project’s interface.
-After a project is compiled, its interface is accessible on Atmosphere from the associated end device’s page in Devices.
+After a project is compiled, its interface is accessible on Atmosphere from the associated end device’s console in Devices.